 Toe covers are an easy and cost-effective solution to keeping your toes and, as a result, your feet warm while bicycling in chillier temperatures.

 Priced between $10 and $25 on average, toe covers can easily slide over the toe of your cycling shoe.
-When you don’t need them on, the lightweight covers, which are typically lined with fleece, fit easily into a jersey pocket.
+When you don’t need them, the lightweight covers, typically lined with fleece, fit easily into a jersey pocket.

 For most cyclists, keeping your toes warm typically means the rest of your foot will stay warm.
 That’s especially true for those who experience Raynaud’s phenomenon, a common condition that causes blood vessels in the fingers and toes to overly constrict and become cold.

-All the major cycling apparel brands such as Castelli, Pearl Izumi, and Sportful make toe covers.
+All the major cycling apparel brands, such as Castelli, Rapha, Assos, Pearl Izumi, and Sportful, make toe covers.
 As an added benefit, toe covers also prevent scuff marks on the toes of your cycling shoes.

 Wear shoe covers